nts345045/Saskatchewan_Icequake_Processing/README.md

 version_1/ contains archived processing scripts from analyses in 2019/2020 used to develop the basal ice-quake catalog presented in a number of talks by
 N.T.
 Stevens and others from the AUG 2019 nodal seismic deployment on Saskatchewan Glacier and the dissertation by N.T.
 Stevens.

-version_2/ contains processing scripts that expand upon version_1/ including a parallelized implementation of the F-statistic dynamic threshold from
-Carmichael et al. (2013, 2015) and re-picking algorithms that consider physics of shear-wave splitting (e.g., Silver and Chan, 1991) and polarization
+version_2/ contains processing scripts that expand upon version_1/ including a parallelized implementation of the F-statistic dynamic threshold from Carmichael et al. (2013, 2015) and updated use of parallelization libraries.
-(e.g., Ross & Ben-Zion, 2014).

 These codes heavily leverage SQLite database interfaces and schema provided by the PISCES project (https://github.com/LANL-Seismoacoustics/pisces) from its earliet release on GitHub.
 In future versions (version_3 | new MAIN branch) these dependencies may be relaxed in favor of use of Pandas for relational table management to mitigate obsolescence and use of more-popular tabular data interfaces.